Dominic Smith Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.

-- The Marlins have a 4.22 team ERA that ranks 15th among all league pitching staffs.
+- The Marlins' 4.23 team ERA ranks 16th among all league pitching staffs.

-- Marlins pitchers combine to give up 74 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Marlins pitchers combine to surrender 75 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Alcantara gets the start for the Marlins, his 14th of the season.
-He is 2-5 with a 4.86 ERA and 71 strikeouts through 83 1/3 innings pitched.
+- Garrett gets the start for the Marlins, his 13th of the season.
+He is 2-2 with a 4.10 ERA and 69 strikeouts in 63 2/3 innings pitched.

-- His most recent time out came on Saturday against the Chicago White Sox, when the righty tossed seven innings, surrendering one earned run while giving up three hits.
+- The lefty last appeared on Sunday against the Chicago White Sox, when he went 5 1/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.